 Argos customers are the latest to be targeted with a phishing scam aimed at stealing personal and financial information.

-The text message says: "Your Argos credit card has a refund of £270 from an over payment”.
-To claim their refund, recipients are invited to click on a link which appears to be from the official Argos website.
+The text message says: “Your Argos credit card has a refund of £270 from an overpayment”.
+To claim their refund, recipients are invited to click on a link that appears to be from the official Argos website.
 Upon clicking the link, victims are redirected through to a phishing website designed to steal their personal data.